travis-ci/docs-travis-ci-com/blog/_posts/2012-07-26-travis-pro-update-deploy-keys.md

 configured and still allow for you to specify a key in the .travis.yml if you need to.

+If you're already using Travis Pro and have your deploy key set up in the .travis.yml, there's an easy way to migrate.
+Just delete the `source_key` from the .travis.yml and remove it from the GitHub deploy keys as well.
+We'll automatically generate a new SSH key for your repository the next time you push a commit.

 Curious about Travis Pro?
 You can still donate to our [Love campaign](http://love.travis-ci.org) to get on the fast track to using it before we launch it to the public!
 If you donated, just hit us up on